Note: My Web pages are best viewed with style sheets enabled.

 When plants have well-known common names, their scientific names are given only the first time they appear on this page (entry closest to the bottom).
 There, the common name is in bold or appears as a link to another Web page.

-Dates refer to other entries in the same year as the entry in which they appear unless a different year is given.
-Dates without years, however, may refer to entries on prior pages for the same year. [an error occurred while processing this directive]
+Dates without years refer to other entries in the same year as the entry in which they appear — including entries on prior pages for the same year — unless a different year is given. [an error occurred while processing this directive]

 |Date and Weather||Observations and Activities|

 Mostly cloudy, some hazy sun, and cold

 |Fed the dwarf citrus and gardenia (G. jasminoides 'Veitchii') with commercial citrus fertilizer and a small amount of zinc sulfate.
 I also gave the citrus super-phosphate in holes (the same way I dosed the roses, 18 Feb).
 Besides promoting flowers, the phosphorus also promotes fruit.

 The dwarf tangelo (Citrus reticulata × paradisi) is in the ground instead of a large pot.
 Although it is in a raised bed over a below-grade area that was well-prepared for citrus, its roots are likely to penetrate much deeper.
 The problem is that the soil is dense clay while citrus requires excellent drainage.
 Thus, I broadcast a generous amount of gypsum over the entire bed.

 Several of the citrus are afflicted with leaf miner.
 Since they will be in bloom soon, I must delay using a systemic insecticide.
 Otherwise, bees will be severely impacted.